khrj/repl.deploy/README.md

     repl.deploy-success
     ```

+8. Click `Run` once.
+Make sure your repl is set to always-on or has a [pinging service](https://uptimerobot.com) set up (otherwise, the daemon will be stopped by repl once you close your browser tab)

-8. That's it!
+9. That's it!
 Repl.it should automatically pull changes from GitHub the next time you commit

 ## How?